Tachograph: Its use in accident investigation

 Apart from enforcing regulations, tachographs are often used in Germany to investigate and punish speeding.
 This practice was approved by the German high regional court in the 1990s.
 Also, after an accident, the discs are often examined with a microscope to discover the events that took place at a collision site.

 Tampering

 Tachographs can be tampered with in various ways, such as slightly twisting the marker, blocking the path of the arm with a piece of rubber or foam, short-circuiting the unit for short periods, intentionally preventing the detection of gear movement with a magnet, or interrupting the (older analogue) tachograph's power supply with a blown fuse to stop operation completely thus recording no information whatsoever.
 There is also "forgetting to insert" the chart when beginning duty.
-Unauthorized changing of the discs (and then discarding one of the two, so that some activities are "forgotten") is well known throughout Europe.
+Unauthorised changing of the discs (and then discarding one of the two, so that some activities are "forgotten") is well known throughout Europe.
 "Ghosting" is another common trick when false driver information is entered onto a second chart to give the appearance that there is a second driver present in the long-distance runs that cannot be completed within a single driver's daily driving period.